divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Errors during Conversion##

+Some issues may be caused by invalid output destinations.
+To test whether this is the case, try setting the "dest folder" option to your desktop.

+### QuickTime (MOV, MP4, M4V) files ###

 Does your file play within QuickTime player?
 If QuickTime player reports that the file is unplayable, EditReady is unlikely to be able to convert it.
 If QuickTime reports that you need additional components to play the file, you should download and install those to resolve the issue.

-Some issues may be caused by invalid output destinations.
-To test whether this is the case, try setting the "dest folder" option to your desktop.
+### MXF Files ###

+You can test whether your MXF file is valid by trying to play it with the free VLC player, from [www.videolan.org](http://www.videolan.org).
+If the file plays in VLC but won't open or convert in EditReady, please [contact support](mailto:support@divergentmedia.com).

 ## Submitting File Diagnostics ##